Emotions Are Here to Stay. And, They are Impermanent.

-Deepesh Faucheux, veteran therapist and workshop leader, adjunct professor of Psychology at Naropa University, and good friend of many who have visited Grasellenbach, will facilitate this class.
+Deepesh Faucheux, veteran therapist and workshop leader, adjunct professor of Psychology at Naropa University, will facilitate this class.

 Books to Peruse: : Letting Go: The Pathway of Surrender, by David R.Hawkins; You Are Here, by Thich Nhat Hanh, (essay entitled “Healing Pain and Dressing Wounds”) Happiness: A guide to Developing Life’s Most Important Skill, by Matthieu Ricard

 Deepesh is a gifted psychotherapist with more than 30 years of experience.
 He was a HAKOMI trainer and HAKOMI coach for 15 years.
 He has added another 12 years of ongoing study of the nature of trauma, the neuropsychology of emotions, and Mindfulness-based stress and pain reduction, all in the context of his longtime Zen practice.
 Additionally, Deepesh has included the findings of modern neuroscience and attachment theory in his work.
 His great gift is to bring to all kinds of therapists and health professionals, the relevant content of current psychological theory and scientific findings in a form easily understandable and yet precise.
 He is an Adjunct Professor of Transpersonal Psychology at Naropa University in Boulder, Colorado.

 “What you feel, you can heal – what you resist, persist(s)” (Deepesh´s favorite saying)